rachelaronoff/www.hackuarium.ch/docs/20_bioreactor/10_platformio/platformio.md

 ## Using USBtiny

-By default the last version of Fedora will only give you a USB readonly access and will prevent you from burning the board loader.
+By default the last version of Fedora will only give you a USB readonly access and will prevent you from burning the bootloader.

 In order for the USBTiny to have r/w access you should add a USB rule:

 ```bash